“Alex, girl,” Eddie said. “I need your help.”

 There was a pause on the line.
 “Thanks, Alex.”

 The Lost Spaniel is the third novella in the Lost and Found Pets series.
-Alexandra Prescott opened Lost and Found Pets because she loves animals.
+Alexandra Prescott is a licensed private investigator specializing in finding missing animals.
 Reuniting pet and owner is more than just a job.

 When Alex’s mentor, Eddie Hill, calls about his lost Cocker Spaniel, Alex rushes to the rescue.
 They quickly track the dog to an abandoned construction site, but after bullets start flying, Alex realizes there’s more to this case than a missing dog.